JN96/scraper/README.md

-When the information from each of the scraped links is collected, it is then exported to to file in JSON format and stored in the same folder was where the scraper.js is located.
+When the information from each of the scraped links is collected, it is then exported to to file in JSON format and stored in the same folder as where the scraper.js is located.

 ## What information does it collect?
 The scraper collects the following information: